sathwik-g12/klvin-device-status-app/README.md

 ## 🧩 Overview

-This project dynamically tracks whether a device is *online* or *offline* based on its latest reading timestamp in the database.
+This project dynamically tracks whether a device is online or offline based on its latest reading timestamp in the database.
-If the device has no record or its last update is older than 2 minutes, it is marked as *offline, otherwise **online*.
+If the device has no record or its last update is older than 2 minutes, it is marked as offline, otherwise online.

 It provides:
 - REST API built with Flask + PostgreSQL